How Fatty Foods Affect Acne

 High-Calorie Content of Fatty Foods

 Fat is high in calories.
-In fact, one gram of fat contains 9 calories, while one gram of carbohydrate or protein contains only 4 calories.
+One gram of fat contains 9 calories, while one gram of carbohydrate or protein contains only 4 calories.

-Since fatty foods tend to be high in calories, researchers have considered whether the high-calorie content of fatty food contributes to acne rather than the fat in the food itself.7
+Since fatty foods tend to be high in calories, we need to consider whether the high-calorie content of fatty food contributes to acne rather than the fat in the food itself.7

 How increased calories might lead to more acne